Susan Abulhawa

-Susan Abulhawa (سوزان أبو الهوى; born 3 June 1970) is a Palestinian-American scientist, writer, and activist.
-Her first novel, Mornings in Jenin, was translated into 32 languages and sold more than a million copies.
-The sales and reach of her debut novel made Abulhawa the most widely read Palestinian author of all time.
-Her second novel, The Blue Between Sky and Water (2015), was translated in 19 languages.
-Against the Loveless World, her third novel, was released in August 2020, also to critical acclaim.
-She is a human rights activist and animal rights advocate, and founded the children's organization Playgrounds for Palestine.
+Susan Abulhawa (سوزان أبو الهوى; born 1970) is a Palestinian-American writer, and activist.
+She wrote the novels Mornings in Jenin, The Blue Between Sky and Water (2015), and Against the Loveless World (2020).
+She founded the children's organization Playgrounds for Palestine.

 Early life and education

-Abulhawa's parents, born in At-Tur a neighborhood on the Mount of Olives east of the Old City of Jerusalem, were Palestinian refugees of the Six-Day War in 1967.
+Susan Abulhawa's parents, born in At-Tur, a neighborhood on the Mount of Olives east of the Old City of Jerusalem, were Palestinian refugees of the Six-Day War in 1967.
 Her father, according to one account, "was expelled at gunpoint; her mother, who was studying in Germany at the time, was unable to return and the couple reunited in Jordan before moving to Kuwait, where Abulhawa was born in 1970."

 Her parents split shortly after her birth and Abulhawa's childhood was turbulent, moving between Kuwait, the United States, Jordan, and Palestine.
 She lived in the United States with an uncle until she was 5, then spent several years moving between relatives in Jordan and Kuwait.
 She lived in Dar al-Tifl al-Arabi, a Jerusalem orphanage, from the age of 10 to 13.

-Abulhawa recounts that at 13 she returned to the United States, where she lived with her father briefly before entering the foster care system.
-Abulhawa studied Biology at Pfeiffer University in North Carolina and completed a masters in Neuroscience (Biomedical Science) at the University of South Carolina School of Medicine.
-After her studies, Abulhawa established a career in medical science.
+At 13 she returned to the United States, where she lived with her father briefly before entering the foster care system.

+Abulhawa studied biology at Pfeiffer University in North Carolina, and completed a masters in neuroscience (biomedical science) at the University of South Carolina School of Medicine.

+After her studies, Abulhawa began a career in medical science.
 Prior to dedicating herself to writing full-time, she worked as a researcher for a large pharmaceutical company.